castral02/frag_af/README.md

 [Click Here](variation_2) to get the codes and information.

+### Variation 3
+In this variation, we created a trained classification machine learning model based on previous data.
+According to previous variations and models, the best metric for quantification is mpDockQ alone with a threshold in terms of accuracy and percision for a multitiude of proteins.

+[Click Here](variation_3) to get the codes and information.

 ## Declaration of generative AI usage
 This project utilized OpenAI's ChatGPT to assist in generating Python code, documentation, or other textual content.